 There are two kinds of bacteria, one good and the other bad.
 Probiotics are a group of ‘good’ or beneficial live bacteria or yeast that live inside your body.
 They ensure you remain healthy and that your body runs smoothly, getting rid of bad bacteria when you have them in excess.

 Probiotics form a large part of your body, called the microbiome.
 Your body’s microbiome can be compared to a large forest, home to a lot of different microorganisms, each playing a different role.
 These tiny organisms are what we call microbes and you have trillions of them inside you as you go about your daily life.
-To give you an idea, here is a list of the different kind of microbes inside your body:
+To give you an idea, here is a list of the different kinds of microbes inside your body:

 - Virus